JonahLA/roguelike-prototyping/Docs/implementation-plan.md

 - Placeholder UI panel for shop overlay

 **Playtest**: Run multiple stages, open shop overlay, add/upgrade cards, and confirm deck updates.

 ---

+## 5. Difficulty Scaling: Risk/Reward System

+**Goal**: Empower the player to optionally increase challenge in exchange for greater rewards, creating a dynamic difficulty curve based on their choices.

+- **Cursed Chests & Altars**:
+  - Introduce interactable objects that offer powerful loot (e.g., rare cards, permanent stat boosts).
+  - Activating them applies a "curse" or challenge, such as making all enemies on the floor stronger or spawning an elite enemy immediately.
+- **Branching Paths**:
+  - At the end of a floor, present the player with a choice of two or more doors leading to the next floor.
+  - Paths can be labeled with their inherent risk and reward (e.g., "The Perilous Crypt: More enemies, guaranteed rare card" vs. "The Quiet Catacombs: Standard difficulty").
+- **Challenge Rooms**:
+  - Design optional rooms that are clearly marked as high-difficulty.
+  - Completing the challenge (e.g., defeating waves of enemies, surviving for a set time) unlocks high-tier rewards.

+**Playtest**: Verify that players can opt into challenges, that the difficulty increases as described, and that the rewards are correctly granted.

+---